|Hmmm…a waterfall next to an escalator at the Recoleta Mall. Unusual.|

 It was quite a productive day.
 After uploading yesterday’s post by noon our time, I was determined to go upstairs to our hotel room on the second floor, pull out my nearly empty suitcase, and begin packing for the cruise.

-We’re allowed 23 kg (50 pounds) of checked baggage on the early morning flight to Ushuaia on Tuesday.
-Ponant Cruise Line had no issue with how much we bring aboard the ship but the airline does.
-Apparently, we’re leaving Buenos Aires on a somewhat smallish plane designated for the approximate 200 cruise passengers.
+We’re allowed 23 kg (50 pounds) of checked baggage on Tuesday’s early morning flight to Ushuaia.
+Ponant Cruise Line had no issue with how much we bring aboard the ship, but the airline does.
+We’re leaving Buenos Aires on a somewhat small plane designated for approximately 200 cruise passengers.

-We’re scheduled to arrive at the airport at 4:05 am which requires we’re up at 3:00 am for the 30-minute ride to the airport.
-We don’t usually fly out in the middle of the night like this so the early wake-up time will be a bit challenging.
+We’re scheduled to arrive at the airport at 4:05 am, which requires we’re up at 3:00 am for the 30-minute ride to the airport.
+We don’t usually fly out in the middle of the night like this, so that the early wake-up time will be challenging.
 The usual hour-long ride in traffic to the airport will be considerably less at this hour.

-The prior night, we’ll have given the hotel staff our bags and boxes to store while we’re away which we’ll collect when we return to Buenos Aires for two nights on February 8th, after the cruise has ended.
+The previous night, we’ll have given the hotel staff our bags and boxes to store while we’re away, which we’ll collect when we return to Buenos Aires for two nights on February 8th, after the cruise has ended.